msgphp/symfony-demo-app/README.md

 git commit -m "Initial project structure"
 ```

 And done.
-The application is served at http://localhost:8080 (or the port as configured for the staging environment).

-The next steps only apply after a fresh clone of the project.
+Continue to step 4 (step 1-3 only apply after a fresh clone).

 ## 1. Build Application